SR--/placecolor/relationship.color.md

 >- Eastaugh, Nicholas. _The Pigment Compendium: A Dictionary of Historical Pigments_.
 Amsterdam: Elsevier Butterworth-Heinemann, 2004.
 >- Feller, Robert L., Ashok Roy, Elisabeth West FitzHugh, and Barbara Hepburn Berrie, eds. _Artists’ Pigments: A Handbook of Their History and Characteristics_.
 Washington: National Gallery of Art, 1986.

+## Users of Color

+### Living Creatures

+>- Humphrey, Nicholas.
+“The Colour Currency in Nature.”
+In _Colour for Architecture Today_, edited by Tom Porter, Byron Mikellides, and Terry Farrell, 1–12.
+London: Taylor & Francis, 2009.
+This is a pretty simplistic account but is an example of what exists.
+Refers to [[portrait.color.red]]
+### Architecture and Design

+>- Porter, Tom, Byron Mikellides, and Terry Farrell, eds. _Colour for Architecture Today_.
+London: Taylor & Francis, 2009.

 - [ ] List some interesting historical pigments as example.
 Link to 'portraits' @SR--